OpenBubbles/site/docs/pnr.md

 This guide will explain how to get your phone number working on iMessage.

 Phone Number Registration may not be as reliable as Mac registration, and different carriers may not play nicely.
-OpenBubbles operates **BEST** with Mac hardware info.
+OpenBubbles operates **best** with Mac hardware info.

-We recommend reading this guide thoroughly at least once before beginning any setup.

 ## Key Information